KEY INFORMATION

 - All arrival passengers are required to complete their online Health Declaration Forms prior to arrival. (but not exceed 24 hours before arrival time).

-- All passengers are obliged to wear face masks at all times
+- All passengers are recommended to wear facemasks at the airport, during domestic travel and in all enclosed public spaces.

 For more information, please refer to the Ministry of Tourism website